 Central to this will be technology and our smart use of it.

-How are technology and cloud services helping the environment?
+How are technology and Hosting Services helping the environment?

 - Geo-location data has been used to anonymously gather information from mobile phones about people’s movements, and during lockdown the UK Cabinet office national data has shown that motor traffic has dropped by 73% compared with pre-virus levels; showing that many people have in fact stayed at home.